OpenFn/lightning/README.md

   Static analysis for type mismatches and other common warnings.
   See [dialyxir](https://github.com/jeremyjh/dialyxir).
 - `mix credo`
-  Static analysis for consistancy, and coding standards.
+  Static analysis for consistency, and coding standards.
   See [Credo](https://github.com/rrrene/credo).
 - `mix sobelow`
   Check for commonly known security exploits.
 See [Sobelow](https://sobelow.io/).